 Pioneer Elite BDP-88FD and BDP-85FD Blu-ray Players

-It has been about five years since Pioneer has released an Elite blu-ray player going back to their reference quality BDP-09FD.
+It has been about five years since Pioneer has released an Elite Blu-ray player going back to its reference quality BDP-09FD.

 There are now two new flagship models scheduled to be released this month (December) – the BDP-88FD (MSRP:$2000.00) and BDP-85FD (MSRP:$1000.00).
 Both models are considered to be universal players meaning they will playback most if not all video and audio formats including CD’s, SACD (Super-Audio CD) and DVD-Audio disc.